 The Taj Mahal, India

 Whatever!
 This all said one should not feel discouraged.
 As the old saying goes, where there is a will, there is a way.
-Moreover, there are hundreds of Indians (if not thousands) who have managed to travel all over the world with little money and average passport power.
+Moreover, there are hundreds of Indians (if not thousands) who have managed to travel all over the world on a budget and average passport power.

 Here are my few recommendations for Indian backpackers and world travelers:

 Travel and explore everything in the country you reside and India.
 If you live in India, then make sure you have traveled to all 29 Indian States.

 If you live in the United States, make sure you have traveled to all 50 US States.
 The same applies for whether you work and live in the Middle East or Canada or the UK or Australia for that matter.

 As per the India-Nepal and India-Bhutan treaty, Indians enjoy no questions asked, visa-free travel to both Nepal and Bhutan.
 You can even work there or teach English or do some volunteering work and take your time while you explore these beautiful Himalayan countries.